Barcelona prove too strong for upstarts Real Sociedad

 Brazilian striker Willian Jose gave the visitors the lead from close range in the 27th minute but Barca came right back at them, levelling four minutes later when Jordi Alba smashed the ball into the top corner with his weaker right foot.

-Real Sociedad were missing David Silva and top scorer Mikel Oyarzabal and failed to rise to the occasion, yet they had several chances to equalise, such as when Alexander Isak was thwarted by a fine tackle from Barca's Pedri then a great save by Marc-Andre ter Stegen from close range.
+Real Sociedad, missing David Silva and top scorer Mikel Oyarzabal, failed to rise to the occasion, yet they should have equalised several times, such as when Alexander Isak was thwarted by a fine tackle from Barca's Pedri and a great save by Marc-Andre ter Stegen from close range.

+"It was our best performance of the season, I'm so happy with the attitude the team showed," said Alba.

+"It's difficult when you don't have fans in the stadium but we were still really motivated to win the game.
+Today we saw a great Barca side, one that was ready to fight for every ball."